zigbee-alliance/distributed-compliance-ledger/docs/advanced/running-genesis-node.md

 3. Configure CLI:
     * `dcld config chain-id <chain-id>` - the chosen unique chain ID.
     * `dcld config output json` - Output format (text/json).
-    * `dcld config node tcp://localhost:26657` - Address of the genesis node (this is a local node).

 4. Prepare keys:
     * Derive a new private key and encrypt to disk: `dcld keys add <name>`.